 file:///w:// Metronome / Agreement / Agreement Documentation / FRIDAY TV AB / MINUTE WINNER - You got one minute to win it!

-Jock Millgårdh and his co-founders of Friday TV and Metronome acknowledged BUMP's rights to Minute To Win It and their Legal Counsel's agreement files.
+Jock Millgårdh and his co-founders of Friday TV and Metronome acknowledged BUMP's rights to Minute To Win It and their Legal Counsel drafted the agreement files.

-Metronome' s Swedish lawyers Caroline von Heidenstam and Lena Franstedt Lofalk, at Swedish law firm Nord Och Co Ab, now called Kanter Advokatbyrå, decided to hide the agreement files and started instead an abusive legal dispute, using "cooyright" as a pretext so Friday TV and Metronome could avoid to pay royalties of more than 20 million dollars to BUMP for Minute To Win It.
-They deliberately decided to commit fraud against BUMP, which is a serious violation and abusive tactic.
+Metronome' s Swedish lawyers Caroline von Heidenstam and Lena Franstedt Lofalk, at Swedish law firm Nord Och Co Ab (now called Kanter Advokatbyrå) attempted to hide the agreement files and started an abusive legal dispute, using "cooyright" as a pretext so Friday TV and Metronome would avoid to pay royalties for more than 20 million dollars to BUMP for Minute To Win It.
+They deliberately chose to commit fraud against BUMP, which is a serious violation and an abusive tactic.

 The three founders of Fridady TV, Jock Millgårdh, Matias Olssn, Estelle Bodén, and their Legal counsel Almkvist, resigned in protest from Metronome and Endemol Shine.

-Friday TV and Metronome paid royalties to Swedish choir leader Caroline af Ughlas on the basis of her verbal idea which Jock Millgårdh and Matias Olsson developed and sold to NBC, and later the choir competition TV show, "Clash of the choirs" ("Körslaget"), was sold to seventeen territories.
-Swedish Caroline af Ugglas was acknowledged as the copyright owner of the verbal idea and was paid royalties and a profit share of the program without dispute.
+Friday TV and Metronome paid royalties to Swedish choir leader Caroline af Ugglas on the basis of her verbal idea which Jock Millgårdh and Matias Olsson developed and sold to NBC.
+Later the choir competition TV show, "Clash of the choirs" ("Körslaget"), was sold to seventeen territories.
+Swedish Caroline af Ugglas was acknowledged as copyright owner of the verbal idea and was paid royalties and a profit share of the program without dispute.

-BUMP and Derek Banner continue to call on Metronome, Friday TV, and Endemol Shine to resolve this matter and pay royalties for Minute To Win It, which has been adapted to seventy territories, and Nintendo, Wii, Xbox, Kinect, and Boardgame versions also have been made of the popular gameshow.
+There is no justification for the lawyers of Metronome, Friday TV, and Endemol Shine Group to hide agreement files and to decline to pay royalties to BUMP for Minute To Win It, which has been adapted to seventy territories, and Nintendo, Wii, Xbox, Kinect, and Boardgame versions also have been made of the popular gameshow.